tcolar/pubg_mobile/recoil.md

 #### DMRs

 - The Mini15 and QBU have fairly low recoil, especially horizontal, making them easy to use
-- The SKS seems to have a weird strong left recoil, maybe that's why I can't land multiple shots with it
+- The SKS seems to have a weird sharp left recoil, maybe that's why I can't land multiple shots with it
 - The VSS s not a real DMR, but look at this beautiful grouping !

 ![](spray/mini14.PNG) ![](spray/qbu.PNG) ![](spray/sks.PNG) ![](spray/slr.PNG) ![](spray/vss.PNG)